Buying a Used Piano? What to Look For. Buyer Beware.

 - Damper or loud pedal.
-This pedal prevents the dampers from hitting the piano strings which results in a nice rich sustained tone.
+This pedal prevents the dampers from hitting the piano strings which result in a nice rich sustained tone.

 Upright pianos only have the una corda and the damper pedal.
 Actually the sostenuto pedal is rarely if ever used.